The school holidays are here again, and you’re running out of ideas to keep the kiddos preoccupied.

 26. Explore the wonders of marine life

-SEA LIFE Melbourne’s virtual holiday camps are perfect for kids who have a profound fascination with marine life.
+SEA LIFE Melbourne offers a plethora of activities for kids who have a profound fascination with marine life.

 27. Stay cool by the pool